 Together Blake and Cheryl have expanded the summer program and facilities through the years.
 They are pioneers in the camping industry for their open and thorough parent communications as well as their ability to weave the camp philosophy throughout every aspect of the La Junta program.

 Scott moved to Hunt to become part of the La Junta family at Christmas 2006.
 Originally from Dallas, Scott grew up attending camp, worked his way through college at camp and even spent his four years at Baylor attaining his degree in Recreation Management so he could go back to camp.
 After a brief stint Pine Cove, Scott spent 6 years as the Camp Director at Peaceable Kingdom Retreat for Children, a special needs camp in central Texas.
 Scott brings a diverse perspective to Camp La Junta.
 Scott is key to the operations, programming, staffing and training at camp.
 He is a past President of C.A.M.P. , a member of Young Men’s Business League, the founders of La Junta’s DreamKamp, a Sunday school teacher and youth sports coach.

-Katie, his wife and fellow Baylor Alumni, joined the La Junta year ’round staff five years ago to coordinate special projects.
+Katie, his wife and fellow Baylor Alumni, joined the La Junta year ’round staff eight years ago to coordinate special projects.
 Her key involvement centers around the Camp Store, Food Service, Infirmary, Parent Relations and Marketing.

 They have two sons who grew up as CLJ Campers and are now counselors.
 Caleb is 19 and is a Freshman at Middlebury College in Vermont; Asher is 17 and is a Senior at Tivy High School.

 A former La Junta All Around Cowboy, David’s La Junta Experience began as an eight-year-old camper in 1968.
 An experienced horseman and outdoorsman from Lake Charles, La., David has missed but one summer making the progression from camper to counselor to head of riding to assistant director in the process.
 His major responsibilities include our string of horses, ranch and physical plant.
 Locally Dave is involved as a Church Elder, youth leader, community volunteer and fill in school bus driver!